jackfranklin/jspm-dev-builder/README.md

   outLoc: path.join('client', 'app-bundle.js'), // where you want the output file
   logPrefix: 'jspm-app', // put at the beginning of log messages from dev builder
   buildOptions: {
-    sfx: false, // if the build should be self executing
+    sfx: false, // if the build should be self executing (please see note below on Self Executing Builds)
     // below options are passed straight through to the builder
     // the values shown are the defaults
     minify: false,